league-curriculum/Motors/docs/source/servos.md

 ![sweep_program](/images/servo-sweep.png)

-You can import this program from https://github.com/League-Microbit/Stepper-Sweep.git.
+You can import this program from https://github.com/League-Microbit/Servo-Sweep.git.

 Your servo should now be sweeping back and forth through the full range of its motion, 180 degrees.

+## Try It

+Here are a few things to try:

+* Make the servo sweep faster
+* Make the servo move with the `A` and `B` buttons.

 ## Learn More